A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Applying SEMI-CTDE: Two Implementations

-denoting, respectively, the number of halted vehicles on vertical through approaches, horizontal through approaches, and their associated left-turn lanes.
+\paragraph{$\phi_i^{t}$:} To measure how effectively intersection $i$ is managing vehicles in immediate approaches, we group aggregating queue lengths caused by halted vehicles on incoming approaches into four scalars: $q_i^{v}$, $q_i^{h}$, $q_i^{vl}$ and $q_i^{hl}$. denoting the number of halted vehicles on vertical through approaches, horizontal through approaches, and their associated left-turn lanes, respectively.
 These quantities are normalized over the immediate incoming approaches and left-turn lanes according to the intersection topology.
-We collect them as
+We collect them as:

 We separate left-turn halted vehicles from their corresponding straight through movements to better align the state representation with the action space, where protected left-turn phases are controlled independently.